Stunning landscape of snowy mountains and a tranquil lake in Glacier, BC, Canada.

 How many days: Two to three days covers the accessible west side thoroughly.
 Add a day for the east side if St. Mary Road is open.
 Four days gives buffer for weather delays.

+Cell service: Sparse inside the park.
+Download offline maps via Gaia GPS or the NPS App before arriving.
+Grab a free paper trail map at the entrance station.
 Nearest airports: Glacier Park International Airport (FCA) in Kalispell, 32 miles from the west entrance.
 Missoula Airport (MSO) is 152 miles.
 Car rental is essential — no park shuttles operate in April.

 Is Going-to-the-Sun Road open in April?

 No. Going-to-the-Sun Road is closed to all vehicles in April.
-Per NPS.gov, plowing begins April 1 and takes 2.5 to 3 months to complete.
+Plowing begins April 1 and takes 2.5 to 3 months to complete.
 Logan Pass has never opened before late May on record — the earliest was May 16, 1987.
 The lower section (Apgar to Avalanche Creek) opens to cyclists before vehicles, but cars cannot use it until summer.
 Expect the full road to open between mid-June and early July.

 Are bears active in Glacier National Park in April?